eddiedunn/prp_compiler/ARCHITECTURE.md

 ### 5. The Synthesizer Agent
 A simpler agent that receives the final, rich context from the Planner and a chosen output schema.
 Its sole job is to arrange the context into the structure defined by the schema, producing a final, validated JSON output.

+The orchestrator caches results of expensive steps and resolves dynamic content references before synthesis.